Will Shade Tribute

 Will Shade enjoyed lifelong friendships and a 40-year marriage, but he outlived most of his friends and relations and was buried in an unmarked grave when he died in 1966.
 We have located his burial site, held a concert to recognize Shade's achievements, and raised money to purchase a gravestone.
 And as a finishing touch, we saw Will Shade and the Memphis Jug Band honored with a brass note on the Beale Street "walk of fame."
 You can read some of the coverage of these events or share a story of your own.

-We're still seeking information about Jennie Mae Clayton, or descendents or heirs of Will Shade or other Memphis musicians, so please contact us if you have any info.
+We're still seeking information about Jennie Mae Clayton, or descendants or heirs of Will Shade or other Memphis musicians, so please contact Arlo Leach if you have any info.
 And we hope you'll stop and pay your respects if you're ever in Memphis!